Linhares Futebol Clube

-Linhares Futebol Clube, usually known simply as Linhares, is a Brazilian football club from Linhares, Espírito Santo.
+Linhares Futebol Clube is a Brazilian football club from Linhares, Espírito Santo.
+It competes in the Campeonato Capixaba Série B, the second-tier of Espírito Santo state league.

 History

 The club was founded on August 16, 2001, after the Escolinha de Futebol Companhia de Craques, which was a football youth academy founded by Adauto Menegussi, became a professional football club.

 Linhares participated in its first professional competition in 2004, in the Campeonato Capixaba Second Division.
 The team was formed by young players, but they failed to reach promotion to the First Division.

 The club played in 2005 for the second time in the second division and qualified to play the semifinal against GEL.
 In the first leg Linhares won 1–0 and in the second game Linhares and GEL drew 0–0 and thus the team was promoted to the first division in the state league.

 Linhares Futebol Clube debuted in the Campeonato Capixaba First Division in 2006, finishing in third place.

 In 2007, the club won its first title, which was the Campeonato Capixaba.
 Linhares beat Jaguaré in the final.
 In the same year, the club competed in the Brazilian Championship Third Level.